 Italy is an amazing country.
 The food, the people, and the culture.
 It pretty much has it all.
 I have traveled all over Italy, and love every part of that county.
-There is so much to see and do.
-You could spend months just traveling around and checking everything out.
-The better spots are the hidden gems in Italy.
+There are so many hidden gems in Italy, that most tourists miss.

-Yes, Rome and Venice are places you can’t miss on your trip to Italy, but the crowds can be overwhelming and sometimes you just want some nice escapes within Italy without all the tourists.
+Yes, Rome and Venice are places you can’t miss on your trip, but the crowds can be overwhelming and sometimes you just want some nice escapes without all the tourists.

 Even if you only plan on spending 2 days in Venice, the crowds can be too much.

-Places where you can enjoy the good food, tasty wine and laid-back lifestyle without overpaying for it.
+These hidden gems are places where you can enjoy good food, tasty wine and a laid-back lifestyle without overpaying for it.

-Hidden gems are great because since they are off the radar you tend to save money.
-Not only do you save money, but you also don’t have to deal with the crowds.
+Off-the-beaten-path places are great because they are off the radar and you tend to save money by staying in them.
+Not only do you save money, but you also don’t have to deal with crowds.

-There is plenty of wine tours to do while you are here, it is also a quick drive to Pisa, where you can see the famous leaning tower of Pisa.
+There are plenty of wine tours to do while you are here.
+It is also a quick drive to Pisa, where you can see the famous leaning tower of Pisa.

-Trust me when I say this that Pisa is the perfect place to make a quick pit stop and take a picture by the tower, but you won’t want to spend too much time there.
+Trust me when I say that Pisa is the perfect place to make a quick pit stop while on your road trip through Tuscany, take a picture by the tower, and move on.
+There is not much to see there.

 2. San Remo